Maharava/Jovian_Cards/lore.md

 **Jupiter** was a brilliant geneticist who unlocked the key to human psychic potential.
 Banned by the Republic, she went underground and detonated a "viral bomb" on **Ceres Station**.
 *   **The Virus:** It didn't kill; it rewrote DNA.
 Some became psychics immediately; others became carriers, birthing children with psychic power.
 Within thirty years, Psychics made up about 0.2% of the human population - plenty enough when Humanity numbers almost 100 billion.
 *   **Jupiters Children:** Years later, distinct "children" (the Jovians) emerged on different moons of Jupiter with unique genetic markers and powers.
 They were immediately hunted by the Republic.
 Jovian moons that sheltered the children found themselves the recipients of Jupiters technologies and research, turning some (such as Callisto, a backwater) into rivals for inner-system locations (Callisto now has one of greatest hospitals in the system, for example)
-*   **The Aftermath:** The Jovian moons granted asylum to these children.
-In return, the children helped elevate these colonies into powers capable of rivaling Earth.
+*   **The Aftermath:** The refusal of the main colony on Europa to hand over the first "Sister" triggered the formation of the Confederacy.

 ## Cosmic Mysteries & Metaphysics